 The element can be anything like a <div> or a <p> etc., which you are creating dynamically.
-To add the dynamically created element to the <body> selection of your web page, you can use the body property of the document object.
+To add the dynamically created element to the <body> selection of your web page, you can use the body property of the "document" object.
 For example,

-<body> </body> <script> let add_element = () => { const template = document.createElement('div'); template.innerHTML = "Content inside DIV"; document.body.appendChild(template); } add_element(); </script>
+<body> </body> <script> let add_element = () => { const template = document.createElement('div'); create DIV element. template.innerHTML = "Content inside DIV"; document.body.appendChild(template); Now, add element to the BODY. } add_element(); </script>

 Now, try this example,

-<body> <div> Hello, I am Arun Banik! </div> </body> <script> let add_element = () => { const template = document.createElement('div'); template.innerHTML = "I am a blogger"; document.body.appendChild(template); } add_element(); </script>
+<body> <div> Hello, I am Arun Banik! </div> </body> <script> let add_element = () => { const template = document.createElement('div'); template.innerHTML = "I am a blogger"; document.body.appendChild(template); Append element to the BODY. } add_element(); </script>

-Note: Many programmers, I have seen in the past, use the innerHTML property to add an element to the <body> section.
+Many programmers, I have seen in the past, use the innerHTML property to add an element to the <body> section.
 For example,

 const template = document.createElement('div'); template.innerHTML = "Hello there…"; document.body.innerHTML = template.innerHTML; or document.body.innerHTML = '<div>Hello there...</div>';